 Creature abilities – variable I5

-The final variable capable of increasing total damage is I5, which denotes creature specialties from Cavaliers and Champions, Dread Knights, Ballistas, elementals, and creatures that hate each other.
+The final variable capable of increasing total damage is I5, which denotes creature specialties from Cavaliers and Champions, Dread Knights, Ballistas, Cannons , elementals, and creatures that hate each other.
 Dread Knights may deliver Death Blows, which gives variable I5 a value of 1.00, effectively doubling base damage (though not necessarily total damage).
-The I5 variable is also 1.00 for a Ballista whose shots deal double (base) damage.
+The I5 variable is also 1.00 for a ballista or cannon whose shots deal double (base) damage, and 2.00 for cannon's triple damage.
 Additionally, there are a few creatures who hate each other, which gives I5 a value of 0.50 when they attack each other.
 This is true for Angels and Devils, Titans and Black Dragons, and Genies and Efreeti.
 Although Fire Elementals and Water Elementals, as well as Air Elementals and Earth Elementals do not hate each other, they also do double base damage against each other (i.e., I5 = 1.00).
-Finally, the jousting specialty of Cavaliers and Champions lets them deal 5% extra damage for every hex they travel during the combat turn in which they attack their target:
+Finally, unless they are attacking pikemen or halberdiers, the jousting specialty of Cavaliers and Champions lets them deal 5% extra damage for every hex they travel during the combat turn in which they attack their target:

 I5 = 0.05 × squares travelled